Alright! Old Penny here.

 The Village Code

 All Welcome, Be Kind.
-From seasoned numismatists to kids who found a coin in the garden.
+From seasoned numismatists (experienced coin collectors) to kids who found a coin in the garden.
 Everyone learning together.

 Honesty First.
 About grades, about values, about fakes.
 If it's worth tuppence, we say tuppence.